How to Develop a Diverse Recruiting Strategy

 Did You Know?

-2. Use Inclusive Language in Hiring Communications
+Step 2 – Use Inclusive Language in Hiring Communications

-Employers can show they are open to hiring a wider range of applicants and creating a more inclusive workplace through inclusive language.
+Employers can show they are open to hiring a diverse range of applicants and creating a more inclusive workplace through inclusive language.
 This means using words and phrases that avoid bias, local colloquialisms (such as slang), and expressive language that discriminates against certain groups of people.

 It’s more than just stating that your company prevents discrimination in the workplace—when communications are written in a way that is inclusive of all, it sends a message that the company respects the individual experiences of existing and potential employees.
 Your recruitment, hiring, and initial onboarding practices set the tone for the entire hiring team—making a strong defense against discrimination and highlighting inclusivity as essential for collective, organizational success.